Ahmed-Sadeq-Hussein/Reasoning-labs/lab 2/awnsers.md

 * OWL 2 FULL is based on the RDF compatible semantics, however unlike DL it is undecidable and there are no reasoners for WOL2 FULL.
 Nax freedom and good for theoretical testing and integratin messy RDF data.

 * OWL 2 EL is based on a description logic family called EL++ .
-It's optimized for efficient classification of large ontology's .
+It's optimized for efficient classification of large ontology's with a lot of classes and or properties.

-* OWL 2 QL is a language optimized for ontology based query awnsering , that is to say that the Ontology schema is used to rewrite and enrich queries over a large instance data sored in a data base in that ontology.
+* OWL 2 QL is a language optimized for ontology based query awnsering , that is to say that the Ontology schema is used to rewrite and enrich queries over a large instance data stored in a data base in that ontology.

+* OWL 2 RL is aimed at applications that require scalable reasoning without sacrifising too much expressiveness
 4.
 1)
 * HappyPerson